Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 | Windows Azure Service Management | 0                           | 1                         |

-### Deploying The Azure Resource Template (ARM)

-Deploying the ARM template requires the following information, which you should collect before clicking **Deploy to Azure** on the following page.
-(The information shown is for a sample deployment.)
-This information used here will be the [predeployment script output.](#predeployment-script-output)
+# SOLUTION DEPLOYMENT

+Deploying solution requires that the pre-deployment steps be completed.
+The ARM deployment ustilizes our refernece architecture and is an implementation of the contoso user scenario.
+> The information needed in the ARM deployment was collected using the [predeployment script output.](#predeployment-script-output)

 The following example is used to illustrate the ARM information for `contosoclinic.com`